 Can I Sue Someone Personally After a Truck Accident?

-After you’ve been in a trucking accident, you may be faced with financial debt, property damage, medical issues, and even possible funeral expenses.
-One way to recoup your expenses is through a lawsuit.
-But is possible to sue someone personally after a truck accident?
+After you’ve been in a trucking accident, you may be faced with medical debt, property damage, ongoing pain and suffering, and even possible funeral expenses.
+One way to recoup your expenses is through a truck accident lawsuit.
+Many people wonder: is it possible to sue someone personally after a truck accident?

-How Can I Establish Liability in a Truck Accident?
+How Can I Prove Liability in a Truck Accident?

-In order to establish liability, an experienced truck accident lawyer will need to investigate the accident and gather the proof needed to hold the right party at fault.
+In order to establish liability, an experienced truck accident lawyer will need to investigate the accident and gather the proof needed to hold the right party at fault for the full extent of the damage they caused.
 This includes:

 - Investigating the scene of the accident

 - Reviewing the victim’s medical records with an expert